 - Stuff that goes into fat cells makes us fat.

-- Carbs (in their digested form of glucose) stimulate insulin release.
+- Carbs stimulate insulin release.

 - Therefore eating fewer carbs = less body fat.

-Now, this theory did have some merits.
+Now, this hypothesis did have some merits.

 For one thing, it got some of us unhooked from processed sugary and starchy treats, and thinking more about fiber content and healthy fats.